-The Center for Academic Success is located in the Roy M. Speer Student Center and is directed by Angie Koebel.
+The Center for Academic Success is located in the Roy M. Speer Student Center.

 All fees are subject to change.
-Please contact Angie with any questions regarding your child’s needs for learning services:email@example.com or (727) 384-5500 ext.
+Please contact the Studen Center with any questions regarding your child’s needs for learning services:firstname.lastname@example.org or (727) 384-5500 ext.
 247.

 THE FOLLOWING SERVICES ARE AVAILABLE FOR UPPER SCHOOL STUDENTS:

 Educational testing may identify strengths and weaknesses which need to be addressed in the educational setting.
 The center offers educational testing that assists teachers and support staff as they develop an educational plan for your child.
 Fees from $100 – $500.

 Held during the academic day as an alternative elective class utilizing academic course assignments, students are taught study habits, organizational, and executive functioning skills that are necessary to maintain the high academic expectations of the Academy in a very small class setting.

 This is available for Upper School only at $1,700/Semester.

 Our staff of dedicated educators will tailor a reading program to meet the specific needs of your child.
 Lindamood-Bell® programs and multi-sensory methods are integrated with other proven reading improvement strategies to develop an individualized reading program.
 Initial Evaluation $100, 90 min./week $100, Additional Sessions $55/hour.

 One-to-One Tutoring – Students in need of tutoring in a specific academic subject area will be paired with a tutor with expertise in that area.
 The tutoring will occur after the academic day is completed. $65/hour.